bdtoolbox-org/bdtoolbox-org.github.io/index.markdown

 <img src="assets/home/FitzHughNagumoCode.png" width="80%" alt="Example user-defined ODE">

 ## **Combinatorial Power**
-The hub-and-spoke software architecture allows unlimited combinations of display panels and solvers to be applied to any model at run-time.
+The hub-and-spoke architecture allows any combination of display panels and solvers to be applied to any model at run-time.

 <img src="assets/home/IdeogramWebsite.png" width="80%" alt="Hub-and-Spoke Software Architecture">

 ## **Programmable Controls**
 The graphical controls can be manipulated from the matlab command line for rapid parameter surveys.
-Large-scale simulations can be scripted with command-line tools.
+Automated simulations can also be scripted using the toolbox's command-line tools.

 <img src="assets/home/WorkspaceCommands.png" width="80%" alt="Workspace Commands">